Package Leaflet: Information for the User

 It is indicated in adults and adolescents over 15 years old for the relief of symptoms of colds and flu that are accompanied by fever or mild to moderate pain, congestion, and nasal secretion.

-Consult a doctor if symptoms worsen or do not improve or if fever persists for more than 3 days or pain or other symptoms persist for more than 5 days.
+You should consult your doctor if your symptoms worsen or do not improve, or if the fever persists for more than 3 days or the pain or other symptoms persist for more than 5 days.

 Do not takefricold